-About 85 people came to have supper, take a tour of the facility and learn does for the county.
+About 85 people came to have supper, take a tour of the facility and learn The Food Bank of about what the food bank does for the county.

 Sheila Nipper and Carol Piel, both of Fairfield, have wanted to attend the event for the past few years but said something always would come up.